 Like licensed specimen collection centres, pharmacies must implement and follow infection and prevention control measures to help protect their staff, patients, and customers against COVID-19.
-For more information, please review the COVID-19 Guidance Personal Protective Equipment (PPE) (gov.on.ca) Pharmacies must also read Ontario College of Pharmacists' (OCP) COVID-19 Testing in Community Pharmacies guidance document available on <a href="Meleritation-testing-testin
+For more information, please review the Ontario College of Pharmacists (OCP) COVID-19: Information for Pharmacy Professionals page.
+Pharmacies must also meet OCP's guidance and standards and code of ethics requirements.